Super Images -- A New 2D Perspective on 3D Medical Imaging Analysis: Results

 For the first setting of the comparison of the networks, the images with the size of $512\times512\times88$ were used.
-The DSC of 0.893, precision of 0.898, and recall of 0.894 were achieved with the 3D U-Net.
-The SI generation with this size was using the grid layout of $11\times8$.
-This was not the most favorable combination for generating SIs since its aspect ratio is high, therefore, it could reach only 0.812 DSC, 0.902 precision, and 0.785 recall values.
+The DSC of 0.893, the precision of 0.898, and the recall of 0.894 were achieved with the 3D U-Net.
+The SI generation with this size used the grid layout of $11\times8$.
+From ablation studies provided in Table~\ref{hecktor_results}, we can see that a better arrangement for SIs is having a square-like grid of SIs rather than elongated rectangles.
+A grid size of $11\times8$ was not the most favorable combination for generating SIs since its aspect ratio is high; therefore, it could reach only 0.812 DSC, 0.902 precision, and 0.785 recall values.

 In the second setting, the images were preprocessed.
-The initial preprocessing was dropping the same number of slices from either side of the depth dimension to (a) decrease the volume of the data, and (b) get one-to-one aspect ratio for the SI.
-That is, the scans with 88 slices in depths were clipped to have 64 slices.
-Simple preprocessing such as this boosted the DSC score of 2D model to 0.851.
-In the next step, 2D U-Net was initialized with ImageNet1k pretrained weights, pushing the DSC to 0.895 which is a 0.044 DSC jump from the base model.
-In the last experiment, this pretrained model was used with several sets of augmentations to see how far the model can go using a simple 2D U-Net.
+This component was performed to show that preprocessing techniques are easily applicable and that they can help the model improve.
+We started with a one-on-one aspect ratio for the SIs, having 64 slices.
+Simple preprocessing such as this boosted the DSC score of the 2D model to 0.851.
+In the next step, 2D U-Net was initialized with ImageNet1k pretrained weights, pushing the DSC to 0.895, which is a 0.044 DSC jump from the base model.
+In the last experiment, this pretrained model was used with several sets of augmentations to see how far the model could go using a simple 2D U-Net.
 The augmentations were random flip, random affine, random elastic deformation, random anisotropy, and random gamma, and they are specific only for this experiment.
-This much aggressive augmentation pushed the DSC 0.901.
-This is a substantial increase from the baseline that could reach 0.812 DSC, proving that small preprocessing techniques are highly useful for the SI-based network to learn.
+This aggressive augmentation pushed the DSC to 0.901, which provides a substantial increase from the baseline that could reach 0.812 DSC.
+This shows that small preprocessing techniques are highly useful for the SI-based network to learn a better representation.